 Identify five additional requirements that could be incorporated into the MMT application.

-Take one example task/program you encountered in this workshop, and describe how it could be adapted to a different context to teach some aspect of Python.
+Take one example task/program you encountered so far in this manual, and describe how it could be adapted to a different context to teach some aspect of Python.

 Modular Programming using Functions